-Preliminary report on Ethiopian crash confirms the 737 MAX pilots lost control despite following Boeing’s instructions
+Preliminary crash report confirms Ethiopian 737 MAX pilots lost control despite following Boeing’s instructions

 A copy of the preliminary report was not immediately available online and is expected to be released later Thursday or on Friday.

-Ethiopia’s Civil Aviation Authority released a succinct summary on its Facebook page, listing the main preliminary findings:
+Ethiopia’s Civil Aviation Authority released a succinct, disquieting summary on its Facebook page, listing the main preliminary findings:

 “1.
 Aircraft’s airworthiness was certified;